Four Year Planning Guide

 - Get involved!
 Identify at least two student organizations or residence hall activities that will help you explore and define your career goals while building important communication, teamwork, and critical thinking skills.
 To learn more, visit Mainstreet.

-- Visit the Career Services Center and our website at www.stcloudstate.edu/careerservices to learn more about our services.
+- Visit the Career Services Center in person and on our website.

 - Develop a resume for part-time jobs, internships or service-learning projects and update it regularly as you participate in new experiences.
 Attend a resume writing seminar for assistance.